ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-forensic-readiness-policy.md

 ### Ministry of Justice forensic principles

-The following forensic principles are based on ACPO guidelines \[Ref, 9\]:
+The following forensic principles are based on [ACPO guidelines](https://www.app.college.police.uk/app-content/investigations/linked-reference-material/):

 - Preservation of Evidence - The forensic investigation process needs to preserve the integrity of the original evidence by providing sufficient security, legal advice and procedural measures to ensure that evidential requirements are met.
 Any processes applied to copies of evidence must be repeatable and achieve the same results.
 - Aptitude for the task - Any task in a forensic investigation will need to be conducted by a person who is suitably trained and competent to carry out that task.